PRANK CALLS and the LAW

-In all of my years of recording and releasing prank call CD's I never once encountered anyone who ever questioned what state I recorded my calls in.
+It's probably unlikely that anyone would ever question what state you record your calls in.
+After recording 5 albums of calls, never once did anyone ask.
 This is not to say that there could not be that one-in-a-thousand nutcase person who will go after you tooth and nail if you may happen to violate wiretapping law.
 While getting convicted of breaking wiretapping laws might be as rare as getting popped for J-walking, if you somehow manage to get caught and convicted, the penalty could potentially include jail time.
-The only way to be 100% safe is to record your calls legally, to and from 1-party consent states, or with verbal notification if your state allows this, as does California (as described above).
+The only way to be 100% safe is to record your calls legally, to and from 1-party consent states only, or with verbal notification if your state allows this, as does California (as described above).
 Click here to learn more about whether your state is a 1-party or 2-party consent state.
 The preface of phone books also usually has a paragraph that talks about wiretapping laws for that particular state.

 Now finally, just because you recorded a call legally doesn't mean that you can now share, release or broadcast the call for people to listen to.
 These state wiretapping laws actually only apply to whether or not it's legal to secretly record calls for PERSONAL use -- but certainly NOT for "broadcasting" the conversations to another person or to the world, which technically would be illegal in ALL states, and thus require the call subject's permission.
 "Broadcasting" means putting the conversation on CD's, Internet MP3's, on YouTube, radio broadcast, sharing the recordings with friends, etc. People have a certain "expectation of privacy" even in loosely regulated states like New York.
 Nobody in any state is expecting a private conversation to appear on YouTube or the next prank call album release!
 So if your goal is to broadcast a prank call on YouTube, on an album, on radio or anywhere else, legally you need to get permission from the call subject anyway.